 Summer can be the best time to learn and grow as a family.
-Log into your ReadyRosie account and you'll find 10 weeks of activities and games for your childrenxfgvdymkrky65uiu7trrrt55 as they head off to kindergarten and preschool as well as activities for your babies, toddlers and elementary age children too!
+Log into your ReadyRosie account and you'll find 10 weeks of activities and games for your children as well as activities for your babies, toddlers and elementary age children too!
 Watch the quick videos of activities your family will love doing together and watch your summer learning soar!
-Check out the summer themes which include topics like: Move, Play, Learn!
+Check out the themes which include topics like: Move, Play, Learn!
 Take Learning Wherever You Go!
-Favorite Summer Memories!
-Making a Plan for Back to School!
+Favorite childhood Memories!